Koebe conjecture and the Weyl problem for convex surfaces in hyperbolic 3-space: Hausdorff convergence and the Poincar e metrics

-We begin with a recall of Alexandrov convergence which is used extensively on convergence of convex surfaces in the hyperbolic and Euclidean spaces.
-A sequence \{$X_n\}$ of closed subsets in a metric space $(Z,d)$ is \it Alexandrov convergent \rm to a closed subset $X$ if (i) for any $p \in X$, there exists a sequence $\{p_n\}$ with $p_n \in X_n$ such that $\lim_n p_n =p$ and (ii) for any convergent sequence $\{p_{n_i}\}$ with $p_{n_i}\in X_{n_i}$ and $\lim_i p_{n_i}=p$, $p \in X$.
+Alexandrov convergence is used extensively on the convergence of convex surfaces in the hyperbolic and Euclidean spaces.
+A sequence \{$X_n\}$ of closed subsets in a metric space $(Z,d)$ is \it Alexandrov convergent \rm to a closed subset $X$ if (i) for any $p \in X$, there exists a sequence $\{p_n\}$ with $p_n \in X_n$ such that $\lim_n p_n =p$ and (ii) for any convergent sequence $\{p_{n_i}\}$ with $p_{n_i}\in X_{n_i}$ and $\lim_i p_{n_i}=p$, we have $p \in X$.
 Alexandrov convergence is independent of the choice of the distance $d$.
 Clearly if $\{X_n\}$ converges to $X$ in the Hausdorff distance, then $\{X_n\}$ Alexandrov converges to $X$.
 In general, the converse is not true.
-But if the space $(Z,d)$ is a compact, then Alexandrov convergence is equivalent to the Hausdorff convergence.
+But if the space $(Z,d)$ is compact, then Alexandrov convergence is equivalent to the Hausdorff convergence.
 In particular, for a compact metric space $(Z,d)$, the Hausdorff convergence of compact subsets is independent of the choice of metrics.
 See \cite{burago} and \cite{al} for details.